sitskovich/Stem-4th/Bundle 2 - Earth Science Test.md

     C) Paving over wetlands
     D) Removing curved sections of a river

-18. On a weather map, a cold front is MOST often followed by:
+18. A map shows a narrow band of volcanoes and earthquakes along the edge of an oceanic plate.
+What does this pattern MOST likely indicate?
-    A) Warmer temperatures and clear skies
+    A) A stable continental interior
-    B) Cooler temperatures and possible precipitation
+    B) A convergent plate boundary with subduction
-    C) Strong earthquakes
+    C) A transform fault where plates slide past each other
-    D) A tsunami warning
+    D) A region where no plate motion occurs

-19. Which statement best compares WEATHER and CLIMATE?
+19. Which evidence BEST supports that a mid-ocean ridge is a divergent boundary?
-    A) Weather is long-term patterns; climate is today’s conditions
+    A) The newest seafloor rocks are found farthest from the ridge
-    B) Weather and climate mean the same thing
+    B) Earthquakes occur in a wide random pattern across the ocean
-    C) Weather is daily conditions; climate is long-term patterns
+    C) Rock ages get older the farther you move away from the ridge
-    D) Climate only describes rainfall
+    D) Volcanoes form only on the continents across from the ridge

 20. According to 4-ESS3-1, which statement is MOST accurate?
     A) Energy and fuels come only from renewable resources